 Both these methods can easily help you attach the safe securely to the wooden floor.
 Before carrying out these methods, you need to ensure that the surface is clean and ready for operation.
 Always put the safe in the right position after drilling the wooden floor to avoid unwanted glitches.

 Everything should be lined up evenly, without any hurdle or obstruction.
 Another important thing to check is the evenness of the floor.
-Basically, you are creating a shallow pit inside the wooden floor so that the safe could be preserved there securely.
+Basically, you create a shallow pit inside the wooden floor to preserve the safe more securely.

 An uneven space might make the process of drilling and securing the safe difficult for you.
 Choose a spot that is even and safe.
 You can also use a level to test the evenness of the spot.
 Now that you have learned how to bolt the gun safe to a wooden floor, it’s time to plan its execution.